phamxuansang241/Secure-Federated-Learning/README.md

-# Secure Federated Learning Framework using Elgamal and Elliptic Curve Encryption
+# Secure Federated Learning Framework with Encryption Aggregation and Integer Encoding Method.

-This repository contains a secure federated learning framework that uses Elgamal and Elliptic Curve encryption protocols for multi-party computation.
-The framework has been applied to training deep learning models in a distributed manner on CSIC2010, MNIST, and SMSSPAM datasets.
+This research repository presents an advanced, secure federated learning framework, incorporating Elgamal and Elliptic Curve encryption protocols to facilitate multi-party computation among distributed clients.
+Additionally, the project employs an integer encoding technique to optimize client model weights, substantially reducing both computational and communication costs.

+The proposed framework has been effectively applied to address complex challenges in a distributed data setting, including web attack detection, handwritten digit recognition, and spam email identification.
+Specifically, the following applications were explored:

+Web attack detection: Investigating and analyzing HTTP request data to identify potential threats.
+Experiments were conducted utilizing the CSIC2010 dataset.
+Handwritten digit recognition: Accurately recognizing handwritten numerical characters.
+Experiments were conducted using the MNIST dataset.
+Spam email detection: Identifying and filtering unsolicited emails.
+Experiments were conducted employing the SMSSPAM dataset.

 ## Table of Contents